• Skip to primary navigation

 ingredients needed to make the slice recipe weighed out and placed in individual bowls

-How to make this Christmas slice
+How to make this White Christmas Slice recipe

 For the full, detailed recipe please scroll down to the recipe card at the end of the post.